ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 Print a Keras-like summary and log the outputs.
 :::

-:::{grid-item-card} User-Defined Functions and Callbacks
+:::{grid-item-card} User-Defined Functions, Methods, and Classes
 :link: custom_functions
 :link-type: doc

-Pass your own functions or methods for the fitness and callbacks.
+Pass your own functions, methods, or classes for the fitness and callbacks.
 :::

 ::::